jpilz/knockoutApp/README.md

 # knockoutApp

 Basic Knockout application using: ES6, Babel, Webpack and Bootstrap.

-Also gives example of using embeded knockout components.
+  * Example of using embeded knockout components.
+  * Application wide event manager publish/subscribe.

 #### To install: